FAQs

 Related sections: Civil Liberties & Human Rights, Crime, Financial Crime

 These sections deal with issues surrounding the inception and breakdown of personal relationships.
-This includes the creation of nuptial, civil partnership and cohabitation agreements relating to financial and property assets, the resolution of divorces or separations involving financial and property disputes, and the handling of matters relating to child custody, maintenance and welfare.
+This includes the creation of nuptial, civil partnership and cohabitation agreements relating to financial and property assets, the resolution of divorces or separations involving financial and property disputes, and the handling of matters relating to child arrangements, maintenance and welfare.

-Related sections: Court of Protection, Education, Family/Matrimonial
+Related sections: Court of Protection, Education, Family/Matrimonial, Private Wealth (in the HNW guide)

 Financial Crime